uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/make-updates-at-tax-year-end.html.md

 Customers will need to choose to become subject to the new penalty regime and HMRC will confirm in writing when this has taken place.
 Customers cannot make this choice through software.
 For more information about how customers will agree to these penalties, refer to [Penalties for Income Tax Self Assessment volunteers (GOV.UK)](https://www.gov.uk/guidance/penalties-for-income-tax-self-assessment-volunteers).

-For tax years before 2024-25, the existing late payment and late filing penalties continue to apply.
+For tax years before 2024-25, the existing late payment and late submission penalties continue to apply.
 For more information, refer to [Self Assessment tax returns: Penalties (GOV.UK)](https://www.gov.uk/self-assessment-tax-returns/penalties).

 ### Other penalties